LanceH/go_sample_code/README.md

-# go_sample_code
+# Go Sample Code

-Place to save examples as I figure out how various functions of golang work.
+These are initial hacks to figure out how a function or package may work and are not intended as examples of quality or best practices.